UWIT-IAM/actions/update-slack-workflow-canvas/README.md

 You don't have to use actions to use the app!

-Even if you are outside of UW-IT, you can use this app as a standalone docker image provided you meet the following pre-requisites:
+Even if you are outside of UW-IT, you can use this app as a standalone docker image provided you meet the following prerequisites:

 - A Google Datastore service credential that is able to create and delete entities in the `github-actions` namespace, using the kinds `SlackWorkflowCanvas` and